Outnumbered viewers point out same problem with Christmas special

 “Will love and cherish anything in the Outnumbered cinematic universe but I think the reason the show was so good was that there was no official script and the kids were all just kids??
 But now they’re all old it just doesn’t have the same charm,” one person wrote in further agreement.

-The Independent’s TV critic Nick Hilton also felt this, writing that the show’s youger cast “have lost something of the natural comedic instinct they displayed as kids”.
+The Independent’s TV critic Nick Hilton also felt this, writing that the show’s younger cast “have lost something of the natural comedic instinct they displayed as kids”.

 Watch Apple TV+ free for 7 days